Ensemble Studio artists

 Ariane Cossette – Soprano

-Canadian soprano Ariane Cossette is a graduate of Conservatoire de musique de Montréal and Université de Montréal where she studied with soprano Adrienne Savoie.
-She has received bursaries from many foundations including Jeunesses Musicales Canada, Art Song Foundation of Canada, McAbbie Foundation, George-Cedric-Ferguson Foundation, Opéra Bouffe du Québec and Jacqueline Desmarais Foundation.
-As a concert soloist, she made her France debut in 2018 in Chœurs Éternels, under the direction of Andrei Feher and Aldo Salvagno and, in 2019, sung the soprano solo in Bruckner’s Mass in F Minor with the Conservatoire’s orchestra.
-Her recent opera credits include Micaëla in La tragédie de Carmen with Université de Montréal and Selene in Endymion’s Dream with COSA Canada.
-She is looking forward to being a part of theCOC Ensemble Studio for the 2022-2023 season and can be seen on-stage as Frasquita in the COC’s 2022 production of Carmen.
+Canadian soprano Ariane Cossette is a graduate of Conservatoire de musique de Montréal and Université de Montréal.
+She has received bursaries from many foundations including Jeunesses Musicales Canada, Art Song Foundation of Canada, George-Cedric-Ferguson Foundation, Opéra Bouffe du Québec, and Jacqueline Desmarais Foundation.
+In 2023, she won Second Prize in the Louis and Christina Quilico Awards.
+As a concert soloist, she made her France debut in 2018 and 2019 in Chœurs Éternels Concert, under the direction of Andrei Feher and Aldo Salvagno.
+Her recent opera credits include Frasquita in Carmen (COC), Micaëla in La tragédie de Carmen (Université de Montréal) and Selene in Endymion’s Dream (COSA Canada).
+Cossette is looking forward to returning for a second year in the COC Ensemble Studio.
+She can be seen on the COC mainstage this season as Pepik/Woodpecker in The Cunning Little Vixen and as Norina in the Ensemble Studio performance of Don Pasquale.

 Alex Hetherington – Mezzo-soprano